bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 \[Common frustrations?]

 The scale does weird things when you diet.
-You'll wake up looking leaner but the scale says you're stuck at the same weight as last week.
-It'll say that you're heavier even though you know you've been doing everything right.
+You'll wake up looking like you've lost fat but the scale says you're stuck at the same weight as last week.
+It'll say that you're heavier even though you _know_ you've been doing everything right.

 Here are some factors that affect your weight and have nothing to do with how well you stick to your diet: